CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

  pwsh .\cluedin.ps1 env 202304 -tag 2023.04
  ```

+    {:.important}
-    **Important!** You should use the most recent release number.
+    You should use the most recent release number.
 Find the list of releases [here](https://cluedin-io.github.io/Releases/).

     You will get an output similar to the following.